MptLectures/MptLecturesBot/README.md

 <h1>MPT lectures bot react layout</h1>

-* This is a bot for MPT students.
-He is store many notes inside himself.
+* This is bot for MPT students.
+He stores many notes inside himself.

-* If you want to be a creator notes, please contact with [me](https://t.me/BIG_zh0pa)
+* If you want to be a creator of notes, please contact [me](https://t.me/BIG_zh0pa)

-Enjoy this)
+Enjoy it)

 <h2>Contact info</h2>